-My Lab aims to understand spatial regulation of intracellular cell polarity, cell shape changes, and intercellular polarity coupling and signalling in morphogenesis.
+The lab aims to understand spatial regulation of intracellular cell polarity, cell shape changes, and intercellular polarity coupling and signalling in morphogenesis.

-Our multi-modelling strategy captures biological processes at different levels – molecular and genetic levels, subcellular properties, cells and organs – allowing them to interact under certain hypothesis and within a 'controlled' system (which experiments do not easily permit).
+Their multi-modelling strategy captures biological processes at different levels – molecular and genetic levels, subcellular properties, cells and organs – allowing them to interact under certain hypothesis and within a 'controlled' system (which experiments do not easily permit).

 Life in the fast lane: how plants avoid traffic jamsread more